adam-nnl/AFootball/README.md

 game outcomes.

-Home team and away team statistics(YPG, TO+/-, QBR, PPG, PPG-A, YPG-A) are inputted to the neural network and one of the two output nodes representing the home and away team will "fire"(output close to 1.0) to indicat a predicted win.
+Home team and away team statistics(YPG, TO+/-, QBR, PPG, PPG-A, YPG-A) are inputted to the neural network and one of the two output nodes representing the home and away team will "fire"(output close to 1.0) to indicating a predicted win.
 Example, SEA @ ARI; stats are inputted; neural net is run; output node value for away team=0.99898; output node value for home team=0.001938; neural network is predicting away(SEA) team to win and home(ARI) team to lose.